m0nzderr/clearest/README.md

 * No struggle with writing custom components or external plugins - it'll work out of the box with almost anything you can browserify;
 * No need to learn complex framework-specific mechanisms.
 Just a couple of useful api functions and you are ready to go.
 You can stay with NodeJS and require(), implement your DI, IoC, or nothing at all);
 * Small-footprint runtime library of essentials (the largest dependency is a promises library).
-Other useful features, like hash navigation/routing and REST resources are optional, they are shipped only if you require() them;
+Other useful features like hash navigation/routing and REST resources are optional, they are shipped only if you require() them;
 * Ready to merge into your gulp workflow off the shelf (no plugins needed);
+* Most of the job is done at compile time.
+No such thing as eval() at runtime.

 More code and docs are coming.